Algebraic Weaves and Braid Varieties

-Algebraic weaves are planar diagrams introduced in the work of the first author and E. Zaslow \cite{CZ}.
-In appearance, these are similar to the planar diagrams appearing in Soergel calculus \cite{EK,EW}; there are nevertheless key distinctions, and we refer to our diagrams as {\it weaves}, following the symplectic constructions in \cite{CZ}.
+Weaves are diagrams introduced in the work of the first author and E. Zaslow \cite{CZ}.
+They are defined on any smooth surface $\Sigma$ but, in the present manuscript, we restrict ourselves to the diffeomorphism type of the plane $\Sigma=\R^2$.
+In appearance, these diagrams are similar to the planar diagrams appearing in Soergel calculus \cite{EK,EW}; there are nevertheless key distinctions.
+We refer to our diagrams as {\it weaves}, as they are a particular instance of the symplectic constructions in \cite{CZ}.